-Olmstead Place State Park is a 217-acre day-use park that features a working pioneer farm.
+Olmstead Place State Park is a 217-acre day-use park.
 The park hosts tours and school field trips.
-Pioneer artifacts are plentiful in the park, and many can be seen in action in the work of maintaining the farm.
-Picnic space and walking trails interweave with interpretive activities.Want to support Washington State Parks?
+Pioneer artifacts are plentiful in the park.
+Picnic spaces and walking trails interweave with interpretive activities.Want to support Washington State Parks?
 Get involved by joining a friends' group.
 For more information, visit the Friends' Group web page.

 Summer: 6:30 a.m. to dusk.

 The park is open year round for day use.
 Call the park at (509) 925-1943 for appointments and information.

 Don't move firewood: Please protect the Pacific Northwest from invasive species by obtaining or purchasing your firewood at or near your camping destination (within 50 miles).
 Firewood can carry insects and diseases that threaten the health of our western forests.
 You can make a difference by buying and burning your firewood locally.
 For more information, visit online at www.dontmovefirewood.org or the Washington Invasive Species Council website.

 The Discover Pass now can be used on either of two vehicles!Annual pass: $30

 One-day pass: $10

 (Transaction and dealer fees may apply)

 A Discover Pass is required for motor-vehicle access to state parks and recreation lands managed by the Washington State Parks and Recreation Commission, the Washington Department of Fish and Wildlife and the Washington State Department of Natural Resources.
 Exemptions: